alex-strobel/RMarkdown/README.md

 ## RMarkdown

-We are thinking about using R together with RMarkdown to analyse and report the data of this project.
+We will use R together with RMarkdown to analyse and report the data of this project.
 RMarkdown enables one to analyze data and report it in one instance and in a dynamic manner.
 That is, if one later makes some analysis decision that will affect all downstream analyses (such as removing an outlier), the